 Such a change in the number of proceedings under different parts may be a sign of the beginning of the prioritisation of investigations into felonies over cases of criminal misdemeanours within the scope of this article.
 However, a full assessment of this change is possible only after studying the practice under Article 436-2 ("Justification, recognition of lawful, denial of armed aggression of the Russian Federation against Ukraine, glorification of its participants").
-The decrease in the number of proceedings under part one of Article 111-1 of the CCU may be due to a change in the approach to the qualification of actions that fell under part one of Article 111-1 of the CCU and their qualification under Article 436-2 of the CCU.
+The decrease in the number of proceedings under Part 1 of Article 111-1 of the CCU may be due to a change in the approach to the qualification of actions that fell under Part 1 of Article 111-1 of the CCU and their qualification under Article 436-2 of the CCU.

-Cases within the special procedure in absentia28 were considered under all parts except the first and second.
-During the analysed period, the first and only criminal proceedings29 under part two of Article 111-1 of the CCU were recorded, where the case was considered in absentia.
+Cases within the special procedure in absentia were considered under all parts except for Parts 1 and 2.
+During the analysed period, the first and only criminal proceedings under Part 2 of Article 111-1 of the CCU were recorded, where the case was considered in absentia.
 In general, in 2024, compared to 2023, the number of in absentia proceedings under all other parts of Article 111-1 of the CCU increased:

-- Number of cases considered in absentia under part three increased fourfold, as in 2023 there were 14 cases considered in absentia under this part, and in 2024 56 cases. - Number of cases considered in absentia under part four tripled, as in 2023, 9 cases were considered in absentia under this part, and in 2024 27 cases. - Number of cases considered in absentia under part five increased 2.4 times, as in 2023, 104 cases were considered under this procedure, and in 2024 242 cases; - Number of cases considered in absentia under part six almost tripled, as in 2023, 5 cases were considered in absentia under this part, and in 2024 14 cases. - Number of cases considered in absentia under part seven increased almost 4 times, as in 2023, 64 cases were considered under this procedure, and in 2024 246 cases.
+- Number of cases considered in absentia under Part 3 increased fourfold, as in 2023 there were 14 cases considered in absentia under this part, and in 2024 56 cases. - Number of cases considered in absentia under Part 4 tripled, as in 2023, 9 cases were considered in absentia under this part, and in 2024 27 cases. - Number of cases considered in absentia under Part 5 increased 2.4 times, as in 2023, 104 cases were considered under this procedure, and in 2024 242 cases; - Number of cases considered in absentia under Part 6 almost tripled, as in 2023, 5 cases were considered in absentia under this part, and in 2024 14 cases. - Number of cases considered in absentia under Part 7 increased almost 4 times, as in 2023, 64 cases were considered under this procedure, and in 2024 246 cases.

 A special procedure in pre-trial investigation and in court proceedings, which is conducted in the absence of the suspect or accused.
-For more details: part two of Article 297-1 of the Criminal Procedure Code of Ukraine (hereinafter - CPCU)
+For more details: Part 2 of Article 297-1 of the Criminal Procedure Code of Ukraine (hereinafter - CPCU)

-29 Verdict in case No. 335/7086/23 of 02.09.2024: https://reyestr.court.gov.ua/Review/121304181
+Verdict in case No. 335/7086/23 of 02.09.2024: https://reyestr.court.gov.ua/Review/121304181

-It should also be noted that there has been a significant increase in the number of cases considered under the special procedure in proceedings under parts three, six and seven of Article 111-1 of the CCU over the entire period of existence of Article 111-1 of the CCU, as as of 31 December 2024, the percentage of cases considered in absentia under these parts increased to 74.5%, 61% and 81%, respectively.
-Parts four and five also showed a slight increase in the number of cases considered under the special procedure.
-In general, the situation regarding consideration of cases in absentia is as follows:
+It should also be noted that there has been a significant increase in the number of cases considered under the special procedure in proceedings under Parts 3, 6, and 7 of Article 111-1 of the CCU over the entire period of existence of Article 111-1 of the CCU, as as of 31 December 2024, the percentage of cases considered in absentia under these parts increased to 74.5%, 61% and 81%, respectively.
+Parts 4 and 5 also showed a slight increase in the number of cases considered under the special procedure.
+In general, the situation regarding the consideration of cases in absentia is as follows:

-The analysis of court proceedings for the purpose of concluding a plea agreement between the prosecution and the accused indicates that over the entire period of existence of Article 111-1 of the CCU, the largest number of agreements were concluded in cases under part four.
+The analysis of court proceedings for the purpose of concluding a plea agreement between the prosecution and the accused indicates that over the entire period of existence of Article 111-1 of the CCU, the largest number of agreements were concluded in cases under Part 4.
 The overall percentage of all agreements concluded since the beginning of the criminalisation of collaborationism is as follows: